olcf/foundational_hpc_skills/intro_to_sw_building/1_example/README.md

  hello.cc
 ```

-As with all good programming tutorials this starts with `Hello, world!` in the C++ source file, `hello.cc`.
+As with all good programming tutorials this starts with `Hello, world!`
+In the C++ source file, `hello.cc`, we have:

 ```
 #include <iostream>